MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 <!-- :::editable-content name="helpMarkDown"::: -->
 Specifies the version in the manifest files.

+> [!TIP]
-**Tip**: You can modify the build number format directly or use a logging command to dynamically set a variable in an format.
+> You can modify the build number format directly or use a logging command to dynamically set a variable in a format.
 For example, you can use `$(VersionSuffix)` defined in a PowerShell task:

 ```
 $versionSuffix = ".$([DateTimeOffset]::UtcNow.ToString('yyyyMMdd.HHmmss'))"